tfabris/BlueGigaEmpeg/README.md

 - Etekcity standalone Bluetooth receiver.
 - iHome brand toy Stardestroyer with a Bluetooth speaker.

 Some of the devices listed above do not have full functionality.
-For instance, I cannot get track titles working on the Onkyo, and the Honda does not have controls for Shuffle, Fast Forward, or Rewind.
+For example, The Onkyo does not display AVRCP track titles, and the Honda does not have controls for Shuffle, Fast Forward, or Rewind.
 As far as I can tell, these are limitations of the devices themselves, not problems with the BlueGigaEmpeg.
+These limitations exist when those devices are paired with smartphones, too.

-There are differences in Bluetooth implementation on various audio gear, and so there still might be bugs using this on your particular car stereo.
+There are differences in Bluetooth implementation on various audio gear, and so there still might be bugs when using the BlueGigaEmpeg on your particular car stereo.
 This project is open source on GitHub, so that I can accept bug reports and code fixes from people with other brands of Bluetooth gear.

 This is not intended to replace the empeg front panel user interface.
 This only allows you to do things like press Next Track, Pause, and Play on your